Multi-modal Relational Item Representation Learning for Inferring Substitutable and Complementary Items: Abstract

 \section{Abstract}

-We introduce a novel self-supervised multi-modal relational item representation learning framework designed to infer substitutable and complementary items.
-Existing approaches primarily focus on modeling item-item associations deduced from user behaviors using graph neural networks (GNNs) or leveraging item content information.
-However, these methods often overlook critical challenges, such as noisy user behavior data and data sparsity due to the long-tailed distribution of these behaviors.
-In this paper, we propose \textsc{MMSC}, a self-supervised multi-modal relational item representation learning framework to address these challenges.
-Specifically, \textsc{MMSC} consists of three main components: (1) a multi-modal item representation learning module that leverages a multi-modal foundational model and learns from item metadata, (2) a self-supervised behavior-based representation learning module that denoises and learns from user behavior data, and (3) a hierarchical representation aggregation mechanism that integrates item representations at both the semantic and task levels.
-Additionally, we leverage LLMs to generate augmented training data, further enhancing the denoising process during training.
-We conduct extensive experiments on five real-world datasets, showing that \textsc{MMSC} outperforms existing baselines by 26.1\% for substitutable recommendation and 39.2\% for complementary recommendation.
-In addition, we empirically show that \textsc{MMSC} is effective in modeling cold-start items.
+We study the problem of inferring substitutable and complementary items, which underpins applications such as alternative and follow-up purchase suggestions.
+Existing approaches typically learn from behavior-derived item-item associations using GNNs or leverage item content alone.
+However, these methods often overlook two key challenges: (i) user behaviors (\eg co-view/co-purchase) only provide noisy weak supervision, and (ii) behavior signals are long-tailed, leaving many items with sparse associations.
+We propose \textsc{MMSC}, a self-supervised multi-modal relational representation learning framework that combines a multi-modal foundation model adapted to encode item metadata and a self-supervised denoising module that learns relationship-aware representations from noisy user behaviors, unified by a hierarchical aggregation mechanism.
+We further use LLM-assisted supervision to mitigate noise in behavior-derived supervision during training.
+Experiments on five real-world datasets show that \textsc{MMSC} consistently outperforms existing baselines by 26.1\% for substitutable and 39.2\% for complementary item inference, while remaining effective for cold-start items.
+We share our code for reproducibility.\footnote{Available at \url{https://github.com/Junting98/MMSC_code}}